cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 We also discussed a closely related and possibly controversial theme--is it okay to use the Five Secrets just to get someone to stop complaining, especially if you're angry with that person and they tend to complain most or all of the time?
 Do you always have to use the Five Secrets in a totally sincere manner?

-I want to thank Dr. Levitt for joining us in this inspiring and illuminating podcast.
-Whenever Jill teaches, the heavens open up, and this podcast is no exception.
-Jill is simply a fabulous therapist, teacher, and human being!

 [Click here if you are interested in some online training with Jill!](http://www.feelinggoodinstitute.com/)

 David and Rhonda

 Mon, 24 Jun 2019 08:00:00 +0000

 ### [147: High-Speed Treatment of PTSD?](http://feelinggood.libsyn.com/147-high-speed-treatment-of-ptsd)

-### Is it REALLY Possible?
+#### Is it REALLY Possible?
 And Can the Effects Last?

 Rhonda and David interview Garry, a veteran who David treated for PTSD several years ago at a trauma workshop in Michigan.
 Garry describes how a repressed horrific memory from his childhood suddenly and forcefully re-emerged when he smelled some Queen Anne’s Lace that were in blossom.
 He suddenly remembered how a school bus he was riding home on hit a horse with a boy, Tommy, who was riding bareback, when the horse suddenly lurched in front of the bus.
 Tommy was Gary’s classmate.

 The bus driver said, “Don’t look!”
 But Garry watched as his friend, who was trapped under the dead horse, “bled out” and died.

 Once this totally forgotten memory re-emerged decades later, roughly 18 months prior to Garry’s session with David, it constantly intruded into Garry’s every interaction for the next year and a half.
 Garry says,

 “I was seeing Tommy all the time, and having symptoms of anxiety, intrusive memory and dissociation experiences.
 I would often see the image of Tommy lying on the pavement superimposed over conversations I was happened with people in an intimate way.
 It was quite disturbing and anxiety provoking.”